IceQ1337/SteamBanChecker/README.md

 To get the steamID64 or URL of a profile you can use websites like [STEAMID I/O](https://steamid.io/).
 Adding a profile via customURL will **NOT** work!

+**Adding Users**
+While `allowRequests` is true, everyone can `/request` access to the script and you can either accept or decline the request.
+Accepted users can `/add` their own profiles.
+You will not be notified about this.

 **How It Operates**
 - The script will check every profile that gets added to the list once to get its initial data.